ThatGuyCalledJesse/allprograms/CaesarCipher/README.md

 This program encrypts messages using a Caeser Cipher (Algorithm is randomly chosen upon encryption).

-This is a work-in-progress, it's not done yet.
+The instructions are packed within the program